deNBI/bibigrid_clum/readme.md

 ![Download](images/ac_screen3.png)

-If you have OpenstackClient installed, try executing `openstack subnet list --os-cloud=openstack`.
-If it runs without errors, you are ready to proceed.

 ### Virtual Environment

 A virtual environment is something that gives you everything you need to run specific programs without altering your system.